enkidevs/curriculum-pgexercises/sql-new/basic/part-4/ex_more-aggregation.md

 Once you have edited the query, review with your pair which parts of the query you edited to accomplish the task.

 ### Discuss:
-- How do we specify a single row should be returned by our query?
+- How do we relate two tables that only have common columns in a third table?
-- How do we specify which columns we want from the table?
+- Can this be done without writing multiple queries?